UPDATE: February 27, 2020

 Michael Cohen’s testimony to Congress on February 27, 2019, before the House Oversight Committee, hinted at other crimes that may been committed by Donald J. Trump.
 One of these potential crimes is money laundering.
 Initially, the transcripts of Fusion GPS founder Glenn Simpson’s testimony to the House Intelligence and Senate Judiciary committees suggested that Trump had laundered money for Russians.
 Perhaps the most damaging allegation made by Simpson was that he believed that Russians had been laundering money through the Trump Organization when Donald Trump was its CEO.
 The crux of the allegation is that Donald Trump facilitated money laundering by Russian oligarchs and Putin allies.

 Robert Mueller’s investigation of Russia’s interference in the 2016 presidential election is exploring Donald Trump’s interactions with Russian oligarchs and underworld figures before and during the election.
 Trump has a long history of cultivating relationships with Russian businessmen on behalf of both his casinos and real estate companies that have extremely close ties to the Russian government.
 These relationships would go a long way toward explaining why he either may have worked with them or is willing to ignore Russian interference in the election.
-It is entirely possible that money laundering by the Trump Organization on behalf of Russian oligarchs is quite possible at the center of these investigations.
+It is entirely possible that money laundering by the Trump Organization on behalf of Russian oligarchs is entirely possible at the center of these investigations.

 What is Money Laundering?

 Money laundering is an illegal criminal activity that is not terribly easy to understand or explain.
 Both the federal and state governments ban money laundering, but it is a complex crime and difficult to enforce.
-It is also a huge business in the United States.
+It is also a massive business in the United States.
 The United States Treasury estimates that over $300 billion a year is laundered in the United States.

 At its core, money laundering seeks to convert money earned from illegal activities such as illicit drug sales, and convert it to clean money that can move through financial networks without attracting scrutiny.
-Moving as little as $10,000 of illegal money through the financial system can be prosecuted under federal money laundering statutes.
+Moving as little as $10,000 of illegal funds through the financial system can be prosecuted under federal money laundering statutes.